SallyResch/frontendProgramming/README.md

 HTML, CSS, and JavaScript fundamentals

-React and component-based architecture

-UX/UI design practices

-API integration and asynchronous programming

-Version control with Git and GitHub

-Team collaboration and agile workflows

 Each folder or project demonstrates specific skills or topics covered throughout the program.

 🛠️ Tech Stack